Sandwich Harbour 4x4 Tour . . .

 something to eat and we will then stop either on the

-beach or in the dunes for a light Lunch, oysters and
+beach or in the dunes for light snacks and refreshing

 On our way back we visit a spectacular viewpoint high up